An unusual sauce made from perfectly familiar ingredients. Gently flavored with fresh leeks, dreamy for pasta.

 - 1 ounce grated Parmesan or another good cheese

-PASTA As soon as the leeks are cooked, return the water to a boil.
+PARTIALLY COOK & DRAIN THE PASTA (SAVE SOME COOKING WATER) As soon as the leeks are cooked, return the water to a boil.
 Cook the pasta until about 3/4 done.
-Scoop about 2 cups of leek water out of the pot, then drain the pasta.
+Scoop about 2 cups of leek/pasta water out of the pot, then drain the pasta.

-COMBINE In the same big pot, combine the leek sauce and partially cooked pasta.
-Cook on quite high heat, stirring often, until the pasta finishes cooking, adding pasta water, 1/4 cup at a time, when the sauce gets dry.
+COMBINE In the same pot used for cooking the pasta, combine the Puréed Leeks and Partially Cooked Pasta.
+Cook on quite high heat, stirring often, until the pasta finishes cooking, adding Pasta Water, 1/4 cup at a time, when the sauce gets dry.
 The sauce should coat the pasta but still be slightly liquid since the cheese will thicken it.
-Add the cheese and cook for just another minute.
+Add the Parmesan and cook for just another minute.
 Serve immediately.

 © Copyright 2008 Kitchen Parade